 Otherwise, Pillowfort works very similarly to Tumblr.
-Users can follow each other, send mail, and make text, picture, video, and audio posts.
+Users can follow each other, send mail, and make text, pictures, video, and audio posts.
 The site features a tagging system, blocking, and a page for each user’s blog.
 Oh, and there are plenty of fandoms already on the site, from Homestuck to Steven Universe.
-For many, it’s home sweet home.
+For many, it’s a home sweet home.

 What Is Pillowfort

-Dreamwidth began as a side project after Paolucci and her cofounder Mark Smith felt that LiveJournal, their former employer, had lost its way.
+Dreamwidth began as a side project after Paolucci and her co-founder Mark Smith felt that LiveJournal, their former employer, had lost its way.
 Paolucci worked there as a community manager, and Smith as a developer.
-They built Dreamwidth on LiveJournal’s open source code, which was already 10 years old at the time.
+They built Dreamwidth on LiveJournal’s open-source code, which was already 10 years old at the time.
 A decade later, they still run the site.
-“The other day I realized I’ve been working on this code base for about 20 years, and I had to go lie down for a minute,” she says.
+“The other day I realized I’ve been working on this codebase for about 20 years, and I had to go lie down for a minute,” she says.

-The benefit of code that old is that it’s incredibly stable, has been fully patched and security-audited, and it’s efficient.
+The benefit of code that old is that it’s incredibly stable has been fully patched and security-audited, and it’s efficient.
 This week it has handled 10 times its normal traffic smoothly.
 “We have designed Dreamwidth to be very expandable,” according to Paolucci.
 “We did have a big increase in traffic when Tumblr made its announcement and no one noticed, because we set up the site so it can scale in an instant.”

 But what it gains in stability, it lacks in new features.
-Dreamwidth can barely handle images, as some Tumblr exiles have noted on Twitter, and currently has no option to upload video.
+Dreamwidth can barely handle images, as some Tumblr exiles have noted on Twitter, and currently has no option to upload a video.
 GIFs should work, Paolucci says, but users get only 500 megabytes of image hosting on their accounts, at least for right now.
 “Unlimited image hosting is one of those features that people have gotten used to that are VC-subsidized on most websites.
 We can’t afford to offer that same kind of unlimited, endless image hosting.”